Document Type : Original Article

 Abstract

-Cryptocurrencies, despite their unknown nature, are one of the most important new phenomena in the world economy.
-Since the emergence of this type of currency with the launch of the first cryptocurrency «Bitcoin» in 2009, terrorist groups began to use them to fund their activities.
-Therefore, states, organizations, and banks had to adopt appropriate anti-terrorist financing methods in light of such development.
-This research deals with a raft of issues related to cryptocurrencies, how they used for terrorist financing, as well as their benefits and risks.
-In the realm of Iran's regulations, the ruling policies and measures against the financing of terrorist crimes through cryptocurrencies, while creating challenges, have adopted conflicting and scattered policies to identify the exchange and mining of cryptocurrencies in terms of theory and practice, which include the illegitimacy of exchange activities.
-Internally, the issuance of Central Bank instructions aimed at identifying this phenomenon and demanding the upper authorities, especially the Islamic Council.
-This is despite the fact that other countries such as China, despite adopting a dual policy, have adapted the way to deal with this phenomenon by prohibiting its use in monetary and banking measures.
-Of course, in countries such as Canada and the United States, special legal regulations and policies have been established in the field of using Bitcoin; Meanwhile, in this regard, Japan has developed regulations for virtual currency exchange service providers and identification of violators by adopting a guarantee of criminal execution.
+Cryptocurrencies, despite their ambiguous nature, represent one of the most significant new phenomena in the global economy.
+Since the introduction of the first cryptocurrency, Bitcoin, in 2009, terrorist groups have increasingly utilized these currencies to finance their activities.
+Consequently, states, organizations, and financial institutions have been compelled to adopt effective anti-terrorist financing strategies in response to this development.
+This research examines a range of issues related to cryptocurrencies, their utilization in terrorist financing, and the associated benefits and risks.
+Within the context of Iran's regulatory framework, existing policies and measures to combat the financing of terrorist crimes through cryptocurrencies have led to challenges characterized by conflicting and fragmented approaches to the regulation of cryptocurrency exchanges and mining, both theoretically and practically, which include the illegitimacy of exchange activities.
+Internally, the Central Bank has issued directives aimed at clarifying this phenomenon and has sought demands from higher authorities, particularly the Islamic Council.
+In contrast, other countries, such as China, have adopted a dual policy, prohibiting the use of cryptocurrencies in monetary and banking contexts.
+Notably, nations like Canada and the United States have established specific legal regulations and policies governing Bitcoin usage, while Japan has developed regulations for virtual currency exchange service providers, including mechanisms for identifying violators through guaranteed criminal enforcement.

 Keywords